Toshiba flags hit of 'billions of dollars' on U.S. nuclear acquisition

 "There will be a lot of companies that want to buy Toshiba's businesses," Ishino said.
 "It is possible that its NAND flash memory business would attract various buyout offers as there are few players in the market," he said.

-(Reporting by Makiko Yamazaki; Additional reporting by Aaron Sheldrick, Ayai Tomisawa, Yoshiyuki Osada and Chris Gallagher, in Tokyo and Aparajita Saxena in Bengaluru; Editing by Edwina Gibbs)
+(Additional reporting by Aaron Sheldrick, Ayai Tomisawa, Yoshiyuki Osada and Chris Gallagher in Tokyo, Tom Hals in Wilmington, Delaware, and Aparajita Saxena in Bengaluru)